zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 Teresa says that having good stationery is part of projecting that professional image.
 Jermaine says, “I’m not sure…”  Teresa inte rrupts and says, “Look (meaning pay attention), we can’t go to business me etings without good business cards, right?”
 A “business card” is a small card –  a piece of paper that has your name, address, phone number, the name of your compa ny, perhaps a little picture or what we would call “logo,” symbol of you r company on it.
 Jermaine agrees and says, “I guess so,” meaning okay, I gues s that’s true; I believe that’s true.
 Teresa says, “If we have any correspondence with our potential investors, we need letterhead and envelopes, right?”
 “Corresp ondence” is written communication, written messages that are sent and r eceived usually by mail – by paper, but nowadays, of course, more commonly by em ail; it could also be faxed.
 That’s correspondence: any letters or notes between  two people or two companies.
 Teresa says that if they have any corre spondence with potential “investors,” people who might want to give the comp any money, we need letterhead and envelopes.
 “Letterhead” (one word) is a piece of paper that has your company’s logo or symbol, the name, usually co ntact information – that is, address, phone number, email, website.
 This inform ation is often on the top of the page; sometimes it’s on the left side of the pa ge.
 But the page – the piece of paper is mostly blank; you use it to print a letter  out on or, in the old days, to use a typewriter to type on it.
 That’s letterhead.
 “E nvelopes” are, of course, the things that you put the letter in to mail it, and t he envelope will also have your company’s name on it.

 Jermaine says, “I suppose,” meaning he agrees with Teresa that they need these things, but he isn’t agreeing very strongly or very  enthusiastically.
 Teresa says, “Okay, so I’m ordering those things.
 In the proces s (as she’s doing this or since she is doing this), I’m ordering some embossed gree ting cards and some promotional postcards.
 We’ll also need some notepa ds.”
 “Embossed” means that the paper, when you feel it, has a what we wou ld call raised surface.
-So if you put the paper on a table and you take your fing ers and you go over the name of the company and the logo with your fingers you c an feel it.
+So if you put the paper on a table and you take your fing ers and you go over the name of the company and the logo with your fingers you can feel it.
 That’s embossed (embossed).
 She had ordered some embossed greeting  cards.
 A “greeting card” is the sort of thing that you would give some one for their birthday, perhaps for an anniversary.
 It’s a little card that has a message on the front, and usually you open it up and you sign your name inside of the  card.
 Greeting cards can be sent for birthdays, they could also be sent for Chr istmas or a holiday celebration.

 Normally companies don’t have a lot of greeting car ds that they use, but Teresa thinks they need them.
 She also ordered some promo tional postcards.
 “Promotional” is anything that is used to get peopl e to find out more about your company, it’s sort of like advertising.
 A “postcar d” is a small piece of thick paper that usually has a photograph on one side, and then  you write on the back of the card.
 When you go on vacation, when you take a tri p to a new place, you could buy a postcard with a picture of that place and sen d it back home, saying here is what you are missing for not coming with me even th ough I invited you.
 Something like that!